TG9541/stm8ef/README.md

 [![STM8EF Wiki](https://user-images.githubusercontent.com/5466977/28994765-3267d78c-79d6-11e7-927f-91751cd402db.jpg)](https://github.com/TG9541/stm8ef/wiki)

-The project has the following goals:

-1. provide an easy to use [Forth kit](https://github.com/TG9541/stm8ef/wiki/STM8-eForth-Programming) for STM8 µCs
-2. provide board support for [common low-cost Chinese control boards][WG1]
-3. collaborate with the Forth community on core, development environment, libraries, and applications
-4. maximize the product *features* * *free space* for low-end STM8 *Value Line* µCs (see below)

-TG9541/STM8EF can be configured for a range of Forth features and different STM8 devices: a full featured binary requires betwenn 4.7K and 5.3K, a basic interactive Forth fits in about 3.5K, and building even smaller interactive cores is possible.
+STM8 eForth can be configured for a range of Forth features and different STM8 devices: a full featured binary requires betwenn 4.7K and 5.3K, a basic interactive Forth fits in about 3.5K, and building even smaller interactive cores is possible.
 The unique `ALIAS` feature provides temporary access to unlinked words.

 The interactive Forth console can use any single GPIO, a pair of GPIOs, or the STM8 UART for 2-wire or 3-wire communication.
-Up to two serial interfaces can be configured and used with vectored I/O. It's also possible to reconfigure the console to use other types of I/O (e.g. keyboard and display).
+Up to two serial interfaces used with vectored I/O. It's possible to reconfigure the console to use other types of I/O (e.g. keyboard and display), even at runtime.

 ## Generic targets